stevenuray/reverse-polish-suray/README.md

 3. Enter the `/bin/` directory of this repo with a command line tool.
 4. Enter `ruby rpn_suray` to run the program.

+## Configuration

+The following environment variables may be set by the user to override default settings:
+*  `RPN_INPUT_SEPARATOR` is the separator between numbers and operators.
+For example, changing it to `","` would permit this entry `1,2,+`.
+Default value is `" "`.
+*  `RPN_DECIMAL_PRECISION` is the maximum rounding precision for calculations.
+Default value is 10.
+*  `RPN_EXIT_COMMANDS` is a comma separated list of valid exit commands for the program.
+Default value is `q,exit`.

+If you are using docker, remember that you need to pass in the environment variables to the container.
+An example: `docker run -it -e RPN_INPUT_SEPARATOR="," -e RPN_DECIMAL_PRECISION=5 -e RPN_EXIT_COMMANDS="q,quit,exit" stevenuray/reverse-polish-suray:latest`.

 # Developer Usage

 ## Running Tests